weichslgartner/weichslgartner.github.io/dashboard.md

 ```
 ![png](img/dashboard/output_5_1.png)
 So we see that the data is cumulative and always increasing.
-To get the new cases for every day we can just use `diff()` to subtract each suceeding columns.
+To get the new cases for every day we can just use `diff()` to subtract each succeeding columns.

 ```python
 df.loc[german_index,case_columns].diff().plot()